30 Things Your Dog Wishes You Knew

 If I’m yawning, that doesn’t always mean I’m tired

 While yes, sometimes I do yawn when I’m sleepy, I also yawn when I’m scared, agitated, or overwhelmed.
 If you notice me yawning a lot, pay attention to the environment I’m in.
 Is there a reason I could be stressed or scared?
 Please remove me from the situation if I’m not coping well.
+Try these tips for grooming your dog at home.

 When I put my butt in your face, that’s not a sign of spite